-Now, like an hundred different winds that pour through many vales, divided, dark the sons of Selma advanced.
+Now, like an hundred different winds, that pour through many vales, divided, dark the sons of Selma advanced.
 Cromla echoed around!
-"How can I relate the deaths, when we closed in the strife of arms!
+How can I relate the deaths, when we closed in the strife of arms!
 O daughter of Toscar, bloody were our hands!
 The gloomy ranks of Lochlin fell like the banks of the roaring Cona!
-Our arms were victorious on Lena; cach chief fulfilled his promise.
-Beside the murmur of Branno thou didst often sit.
-O maid! thy white bosom rose frequent, like the down of the swan when slow she swims on the lake, and side-long winds blow on her ruffled wing.
-Thou hast seen the sun retire, red and slow, behind his cloud: night gathering round on the mountain, while the unfrequent blast roared in the narrow vales.
+Our arms were victorious on Lena: each chief fulfilled his promise!
+Beside the murmur of Branno thou didst often sit, O maid! thy white bosom rose frequent, like the down of the swan when slow she swims on the lake, and sidelong winds blow on her ruffled wing.
+Thou hast seen the

+Fingal's standard was distinguished by the name of 'sunbeam:' probably on account of its bright colour, and its being studded with gold.
+To begin a battle is expressed, in old composition, by 'lifting of the sun-beam.' sun retire, red and slow, behind his cloud: night gathering round on the mountain, while the unfrequent blast roared in the narrow vales.
 At length the rain beats hard: thunder rolls in peals.
-Lightning glances on the rocks!
+Light-ning glances on the rocks!
 Spirits ride on beams of fire!
-The strength of the mountain streams comes roaring down the hills.
+The strength of the mountain-streams comes roaring down the hills.
 Such was the noise of battle, maid of the arms of snow!
 Why, daughter of Toscar, why that tear?
 The maids of Lochlin have cause to weep!
-The people of their country fell .- Bloody were the blue swords of the race of my heroes!
+The people of their country fell.-Bloody were the blue swords of the race of my heroes!
 But I am sad, forlorn, and blind: no more the companion of heroes!
 Give, lovely maid, to me thy tears.
-I have seen the tombs of all my friends !"
+I have seen the tombs of all my friends!

 It was then, by Fingal's hand, a hero fell, to his grief!
 Grey-haired he rolled in the dust.
-He lifted his faint eyes to the king!
-"And is it by me thou hast fallen," said the son of Comhal, "thou friend of Agandeca!
+He lifted his faint eyes to the king: "And is it by me thou hast fallen," said the son of Comhal, "thou friend of Agandecca!
 I have seen thy tears for the maid of my love in the halls of the bloody Starno!
-Thou hast been the foe of the foes of my love, and hast thou fallen by my hand?
+Thou hast been the fee of the fees of my love, and hast thou fallen by my hand!
 Raise, Ullin, raise the grave of Mathon, and give his name to Agandecca's song.
-Dear to my soul hast thou been, thou darkly-dwelling maid of Ardven!"
+Dear to my soul hast thou been, thou darkly.

+dwelling maid of Ardven!"

-Cuthullin, from the cave of Cromla, heard the noise of the troubled war.
-He called to Connal, chief of swords; to Carril of other times.
+Cuthullia, from the cave of Cromla, heard the noise of the troubled war.
+He called to Counal chief of swords; to Carril of other times.
 The grey-haired heroes heard his voice.
 They took their pointed spears.
 They came, and saw the tide of battle, like ocean's crowded waves, when the dark wind blows from the deep, and rolls the billows through the sandy vale!
-Cuthullin kindled at the sight.
+Cuthullin kindiled at the sight.
 Darkness gathered on his brow.
-His hand is on the sword of his fathers; his redrolling eyes on the foe.
+His hand is on the sword of his fathers: his red rolling eyes on the foe.
 He thrice attempted to rush to battle.
-He thrice was stopped by Connal.
+He thrice was stopt by Connal.
 "Chief of the isle of mist," he said, "Fingal subdues the foe.
 Seek not a part of the fame of the king; himself is like the storm!"